dtcooper/tomato/docs/concepts.md

 **A <u>rotator</u> is a collection of _similar_ audio assets.** A rotator is how you to _categorize_ assets into a group.

-While an asset _can_ belong to more than one rotator, in practice they won't.
+While an asset _can_ belong to more than one rotator, in practice they shouldn't.

 !!! example "Rotator Example"
     From the asset example above, you might put _"David's Steel Guitar Ad"_